 "Mr." Scott Mitchell is in his 10th year of association with SSNS.
 Scott started as a cooping parent and served in many positions on the board of directors, including two years as co-president.
 He received his early childhood teacher certification in 2012 and over the last several years has served as an aide in the 3s class, lead teacher of the SSNS Toddler Time program, and lead teacher of Friday Theme class.
 Scott has also served as the volunteer coordinator of Takoma Park's Community Playtime and as a volunteer coach with Takoma Soccer.
 In addition, Scott has taught parenting workshops for the Takoma Park Recreation Department.

 Ms. Celeste joined the SSNS community when her youngest son enrolled in 2012.
 After working with college students, after school programs, and Scouts (in addition to parenting three sons), Celeste discovered that her inner child is a preschooler!
-Celeste found a home at SSNS as the 3s aide and embraces the dramatic development of social-emotional awareness of this age.
+Celeste initially found a home at SSNS as the 3s aide and now continues to embrace the dramatic development of social-emotional awareness of this age as the 3s teacher.
 Celeste is also pursuing Early Education Certification and leadership training with Parent Encouragement Program (PEP).
-Celeste looks forward to co-leading her first class, Fall 2018.
 Recognizing the precious gift of toddlers and preschool, she thoroughly enjoys working with Toddler Time families and Friday Theme students.

 Prior to SSNS, Celeste grew up on a farm in Pennsylvania.
 She graduated from Penn State University with a BS and earned her MS in Molecular Systematics in Botany from University of Wisconsin.
 Realizing she is more a people-person than a lab assistant, she worked for Minnesota Environmental Initiative, building cooperation between government, business, and environmental interest groups.
 Upon expecting her first born, she moved back to the east coast for family and became a full-time mom.